Wikimedia Foundation: Wikimedia Enterprise

-Wikimedia Enterprise is a commercial product by the Wikimedia Foundation to provide, in a more easily consumable way, the data of the Wikimedia projects, including Wikipedia.
+Wikimedia Enterprise is a commercial product by the Wikimedia Foundation to provide, in a more easily consumable way, the data of the Wikimedia projects, including Wikipedia and Wikidata.
 It allows customers to retrieve data at large scale and high availability through different formats like Web APIs, data snapshots or streams.

 It was announced in March 2021, and launched on October 26, 2021.
-Google and the Internet Archive were its first customers, although Internet Archive is not paying for the product.
-A New York Times Magazine article was reporting that Wikimedia Enterprise made $3.1 million in total revenue in 2022.
+Google were its first paying customer, with the Internet Archive granted free access.
+Its total revenue in 2022 was $3.1 million.

 Affiliates

 Wikimedia affiliates are independent and formally recognized groups of people working together to support and contribute to the Wikimedia movement.
 The Wikimedia Foundation officially recognizes three types of affiliates: chapters, thematic organizations, and user groups.
 Affiliates organize and engage in activities to support and contribute to the Wikimedia movement, such as regional conferences, outreach, edit-a-thons, hackathons, public relations, public policy advocacy, GLAM engagement, and Wikimania.
 While many of these things are also done by individual contributors or less formal groups, they are not referred to as affiliates.

 Wikimedia chapters and thematic organizations are incorporated non-profit organizations.
 They are recognized by the foundation as affiliates officially when its board does so.
 The board's decisions are based on recommendations of an Affiliations Committee (AffCom), composed of Wikimedia community members, which reports regularly to the board.
 The Affiliations Committee directly approves the recognition of unincorporated user groups.
 Affiliates are formally recognized by the Wikimedia Foundation, but are independent of it, with no legal control of or responsibility for Wikimedia projects and their content.

 The foundation began recognizing chapters in 2004.
 In 2012, the foundation approved, finalized and adopted the thematic organization and user group recognition models.
 An additional model for movement partners, was also approved, but as of 19 May 2022 has not yet been finalized or adopted.